PreciseSlice/trump-ipsum/README.md

 # BYOB Trump Ipsum

-An API which serves official presidential remarks one short paragraph at a time.
+An API which serves official presidential remarks one paragraph at a time.

 Authorized users have the ability to `POST` `PATCH` `DELETE` and are validated via Jason Web Tokens.